Skip to main content

 6 mentions Positive Neutral Negative

-Overall, the game's optimization is generally positive, with clear controls and smooth performance for most users.
-However, some players have experienced performance issues, particularly on older hardware, suggesting that while the PC port is functional, there is room for improvement.
+Overall, the game's optimization is generally positive, with smooth controls and performance on capable systems.
+However, some users report minor performance issues, particularly on older hardware, suggesting that while the PC port is functional, there is room for improvement.

 • “The controls are clear and comprehensive, and the game runs smoothly.”

-• “Ok, so the PC port could have been a tiny bit better, but it works; no bugs and no awful performance, I'll give it a pass!”
+• “Ok, so the PC port could have been a tiny bit better, but it works; no bugs, no awful performance, I'll give it a pass!”

 • “I also have some performance issues with the game (which is mostly because of my old laptop).”